Humewood–Cedarvale

-Humewood–Cedarvale is an area of Toronto, Ontario, Canada, consisting of Humewood in the south, divided by Vaughan Road and Cedarvale Ravine.
+Humewood–Cedarvale is an area of Toronto, Ontario, Canada, consisting of Humewood in the south and Cedarvale in the north, divided by Vaughan Road and Cedarvale Ravine.
 The neighbourhood is bordered by Bathurst Street on the east, Eglinton Avenue to the north, Arlington Avenue to the west, and St. Clair Avenue to the south.
 Humewood has also been known as "the Woods" because of its many streets that have names ending with "-wood", including Wychwood, Humewood, Cherrywood, Valewood, Maplewood, Wellwood, Kenwood, and Pinewood.
 The neighbourhood's main commercial areas are along St. Clair Ave.
 W., referred to as Hillcrest Village and along Eglinton Ave.
 W..

 Character

 Cedarvale Park and its surrounding Castle Frank ravine acts as a natural border between the neighbourhoods of Humewood and Cedarvale.